Developing Infrastructure to Charge Plug-In Electric Vehicles

-AC Level 1 EVSE (often referred to simply as Level 1) provides charging through a 120 volt (V) AC plug and requires electrical installation per the National Electrical Code.
-Most, if not all, PEVs will come with an AC Level 1 EVSE cordset so that no additional charging equipment is required.
-On one end of the cord is a standard NEMA connector, (for example, a NEMA 5-15, which is a common three-prong household plug (NEMA 5-15 connector).
-On the other end is a J1772 standard connector.
+AC Level 1 EVSE (often referred to simply as Level 1) provides charging through a 120 volt (V) AC plug.
+Most, if not all, plug-in electric vehicles (PEVs) will come with an AC Level 1 EVSE cordset, so no additional charging equipment is required.
+On one end of the cord is a standard NEMA connector, (for example, a NEMA 5-15, which is a common three-prong household plug) and on the other end is an SAE J1772 standard connector.
 The SAE J1772 connector plugs into the car’s J1772 charge port and the NEMA connector plugs into a standard NEMA wall outlet.